 Our research and teaching activities are funded from a wide range of sources including research councils, charities, and industrial sources.
 Annual research income is around £12.5million.

 The Department is located in the South Parks Road Science Area.
-Most departmental members are based in the New Biochemistry building, but members of the Glycobiology Institute are based in the Rodney Porter Building close by.
+Most departmental members are based in the Dorothy Crowfoot Hodgkin Building, but members of the Glycobiology Institute are based in the Rodney Porter Building close by.
 The neighbouring Rex Richards Building houses the NMR facility.

 The Department is part of the University of Oxford’s Medical Sciences Division.
 It benefits from an excellent intellectual and working environment afforded by links with other divisional departments both nearby and at the John Radcliffe and Churchill hospital sites, as well as with the Mathematical, Physical and Life Sciences Division in the Science Area.